nicklafferty/craftycody/content/crafts/diy-wood-serving-board.md

 I'm going to use a hand planer to level the wood.
 Make sure everything is dry or the planer will pop all of your pieces apart.
 Sand everything smooth when finished.

 If you haven't already, glue the handle to the platter.
+I may drill two small holes on either end and use a dowel to secure them together.
 You'll probably have to do more planing/sanding once it's dry to make sure the serving board is level.

 ### Step five:

-Drill hole for hooks.
+Drill hole for hanging on hooks.

 Shaping.